First-Order General-Relativistic Viscous Fluid Dynamics: Strong hyperbolicity and local well-posedness

 \section{Strong hyperbolicity and local well-posedness}

 In this section we investigate the initial-value problem for equations \eqref{EinsteinEOM} and \eqref{EOMcurrent}.
 The goal is to show that the system is causal and locally well-posed under very general conditions.
 First, we briefly discuss the initial data required to solve the system of equations.
 Then, we re-write our system as a first-order system.
 We show that this first-order system is diagonalizable in the sense of Proposition I. This means, in particular, that the system is \emph{strong hyperbolic} according to the usual definition of the term, as in, e.g., \cite{AnileBook,RezzollaZanottiBookRelHydro}.
 The importance of having strongly hyperbolic equations is due to its implications for the initial-value problem.
-As already mentioned, one is generally interested in evolution equations that are locally well-posed in Sobolev spaces.
-For equations with constant coefficients, local well-posedness in Sobolev spaces is equivalent to strong hyperbolicity \cite{KasaharaYamagutiStrongHyperbolicity}.
+As already mentioned, one is generally interested in evolution equations that are locally well-posed \footnote{See \cite{F:Sobolev} for technical remarks on function spaces and local well-posedness.}.
+For equations with constant coefficients, local well-posedness is equivalent to strong hyperbolicity \cite{KasaharaYamagutiStrongHyperbolicity}.
 For non-constant coefficients and nonlinear systems, such an equivalence does not hold \cite{KajitaniStrongHyperbolicity,MetivierStrongHyperbolicity,StrangNecessaryConditionsCauchy}.
-However, there remains a close connection between strong hyperbolicity and local well-posedness in Sobolev spaces.
-For most reasonable systems, once diagonalizability is available, one can use standard techniques to derive energy estimates which, in turn, can be used to prove local well-posedness.
+However, there remains a close connection between strong hyperbolicity and local well-posedness.
+For most reasonable systems, once diagonalizability is available, one can use known techniques to derive energy estimates which, in turn, can be used to prove local well-posedness, see Section \ref{S:Summary} for more discussion on the techniques involved.
 This is precisely the case for our system of equations.
 Even though our equations consist of a system of second order PDEs, we can use the diagonalized system of first-order equations to derive energy estimates.
 Once these estimates are available, we use a standard approximation argument as in \cite{Choquet-BruhatFluidsExistence,Lichnerowicz_MHD_book} to obtain local well-posedness (see Theorem II).